 Get started with a Janssen CarePath account

-Sign Up or Log In to your personal Janssen CarePath account so you can learn about your insurance coverage for INTELENCE® and find support to help you stay on track with your Janssen medication.
+Sign Up or Log In to your personal Janssen CarePath account so you can check your insurance coverage for INTELENCE® and find support to help you stay on track with your Janssen medication.
 Within your account you can:

 - Link your account to your prescriber